Working groups

 The EAS Working Group for European Legislation follows the evolution of different national legislation on biological air quality and allergies.
 The working group is in contact with the EFA (European Federation of Allergy and Airways Diseases Patient’s Associations) regarding pollen and fungal spore allergies.
 The EFA and EAS jointly organised an event for the European Parliamentary interest group on “Asthma and allergy” on 5 July 2023 in the context of promoting mandatory monitoring of allergenic pollen and fungal spores.

-Working Group For Education Aspects :
+Working Group For Education :

 • Nicolas Bruffaerts (Chairperson)